tticehurst/ccgonline-feedback/readme.md

 - To run the program you must fill out the `.env.example` file and rename it to `.env`.
 This file should be placed in the same directory as the .exe file

 - When running for the first time, run the .exe file with the argument `-h` as this will bring up a help menu

+## Disclaimer

+Any updates to Moodle have the possibilty to break this program.
+I am not responsable for any feedback missed due to using this program